MFM Presents… Brief Recess

 And I basically like

-two broken feet.
 I broke both my feet jogging.
+Yes.

-I was laid up in casts.
+It was laid up in casts.

-And it all, I was one of the lawyers, all that information got fed into this lawsuit.
-And they sued and won.
+And it all, I was one of the lawyers, all that information got fed into this lawsuit and they sued and won.
+They were like, we like lawyers cannot access their clients.

-outside of city limits.
+detention centers are intentionally outside of city limits.
 They're really far away from a metropolis

 to ensure that people cannot access legal counsel.

 They're usually in like a wasteland.
-I had to go to one in, I think it was like in Alabama, and I had to fly into a different state.
+I had to go to one in, I think it was like in Alabama and I had to fly into a different state.

 I didn't want to drive.
 So

 I'm wealthy enough.
-I hired a car to drive me there because I was like, I hang out.
+I hired a car to drive me there because I was like, I ain't got, I'm not going to to be driving in the middle of northern Georgia, Alabama.

 I had someone drive me just to, just for one hearing.
 It was crazy.

-are the ones that i end up being closest with as well because they like a social worker yeah more than yeah right totally because they need the help more than any i mean obviously anybody who's in and a lot of the times like the lawyer is like the parent has trusted the lawyer to like be there for that that person.
+Because they need the help more than any, I mean, obviously anybody who's in the times like the lawyer is like the parent has trusted the lawyer to like be there for that person.

 I don't know that there are enough people who are going to law school who get into it because they really have this